cjhnbls/pipelinedb-doc-cn/continuous-views.rst

   Any expression that evaluates to a result of type :code:`boolean`.
 Any row that does not satisfy this condition will be eliminated from the output.
 A row satisfies the condition if it returns :code:`true` when the actual row values are substituted for any variable references.

-.. note:: This has mainly covered only the syntax for :code:`CREATE CONTINUOUS VIEW`.
+.. note:: This has mainly covered only the syntax for creating continuous views.
 To learn more about the semantics of each of these query elements, you should consult the `PostgreSQL SELECT documentation`_.

 .. _PostgreSQL SELECT documentation: https://www.postgresql.org/docs/current/static/sql-select.html